Why try Plant medicine?

 If plant medicines are used incorrectly, just as with drugs, problems can arise.
 Medical herbalists who are associated with the physic garden have studied a full degree in herbal medicine and are fully trained in prescribing plant medicines – this means they are aware of contraindications with other drugs you may be taking or with other conditions you may have.
 Wednesday’s dispensary is led by NIMH medical herbalist Davina Hopkinson.

 Don’t forget you can enjoy the physic garden while you’re there – admission charges do not apply if you’re just visiting the Dispensary, however if you’d like to visit the physic garden too please pay admissions.
 The Physic Shop also stocks a range of medicinal tinctures, ointments, teas and other botanical products.

-*Note: The Dilston Dispensary of Plant Medicine does not dispense conventional medicine products; Plant medicines are approximately £7 per week & usually made while you wait. £5 is for a 10 minute consultation only, for a longer consultation just ask, they are charged at the normal rate.
-2021 dispensary times may change.
+*Note: The Dilston Dispensary of Plant Medicine does not dispense conventional medicine products; Plant medicines are approximately £7 per week and usually made while you wait. £5 is for a 10 minute consultation only, for a longer consultation please arrange an appointment, they are charged at the normal rate.
+2022 dispensary times may change.